benadida/clever-permissionslip/README.md

-# clever-permissionslip
+# Permission Slip

-manage permission slips for teachers/students using Clever
+An app to manage permission slips for teachers/students using Clever.